 Occupational Demand for HVAC Technicians in Rhode Island

 The demand for HVAC technicians nationwide continues to grow.
-According to the BLS (October 2017), the number of HVAC positions is expected to grow 15 percent across the country between 2016 and 2026.
+According to the Bureau of Labor Statistics (BLS 2017), the number of HVAC positions is expected to grow 15 percent across the country between 2016 and 2026.
 That’s much faster growth than the national average for all occupations (seven percent).
 The demand for technicians in Rhode Island is only slightly slower, but still stronger than the national average.
-Projections Central (2017) predicted a 11.9 percent statewide increase in RI-based HVAC openings for the decade ending in 2024.
+Projections Central (2017) predicted a 10 percent statewide increase in RI-based HVAC openings for the decade ending in 2026.

 In sum, the demand for HVAC workers is thriving in the Ocean State.